Lellouch-L\"uscher factor for the $K\to 3\pi$ decays: Introduction

 One of the most intriguing and challenging tasks in the three-particle sector is the study of the three-particle decays.
 In this paper, we exclusively focus on the decays which proceed via the weak or electromagnetic forces -- in other words, these particles would be absolutely stable in pure QCD.
 A classic example for this kind of decays is given by $K\to 3\pi$.
 Here, one could also count the decays that proceed via the isospin breaking (the most prominent example of this sort is given by the $\eta\to 3\pi$).
 Putting differently, the $\eta$ is stable in pure {\em isospin-symmetric} QCD, with $m_u=m_d$, and the decay amplitude is proportional to the quark mass difference $(m_d-m_u)$ (the higher-order terms in this small parameter will be neglected).
 A completely different picture emerges where both the formation and the decay of a particle (resonance) is caused by strong interactions which are described by the QCD Lagrangian alone.
 In this case, analytic continuation into the complex plane becomes inevitable.
 We shall not consider such processes in the present paper.

 The main conceptual problem in the determination of the decay amplitudes on the lattice are caused by the presence of the final-state interactions.
 Since the mass of the decaying particle lies above the sum of the masses of the decay products, the propagators in the Feynman diagrams that describe final-state interaction may become singular in the integration region.
 This, at a fixed energy, leads to an irregular dependence of the measured matrix element on the lattice volume, rather than to the exponentially suppressed finite-volume corrections which emerge in the observables of stable particles.
 Lellouch and L\"uscher~\cite{Lellouch:2000pv} have shown that, in case of two-particle decays, this singular behavior is contained in a single function (the so-called LL factor), which relates the decay amplitudes in the infinite and in a finite volume.
-A crucial property of this function is that it depends on the dynamics in the final state (the two-body phase shift, in this case), but not on the interactions that lead to the decay.
+A crucial property of this function is that it depends on the dynamics in the final state (the two-body phase shifts, in this case\footnote{ In general, the LL factor receives contributions from an infinite tower of the partial waves, see, e.g.,~\cite{Peterken:2023zwu}. }), but not on the interactions that lead to the decay.
 Further development of these ideas can be found in Refs.~\cite{Meyer:2011um,Hansen:2012tf,Bernard:2012bi} which include, in particular, the generalization to the moving frames and the multi-channel decays.

 An analog of the LL formula for the three-particle decays has been derived only very recently, independently by two groups~\cite{Muller:2020wjo,Hansen:2021ofl,Muller:2022oyw}.
 Albeit there is no substantial conceptual difference between the two- and three-particle cases (for example, the functions that describe an irregular volume-dependence also in the three-particle case depend solely on the parameters of the final-state interactions), an algebraic structure of the final expressions is much more cumbersome and obscure.
 In particular, there exists only one LL factor in the two-body decays, owing to the kinematic constraints (the magnitude of the relative momentum in the two-body decays is fixed by energy-momentum conservation).
 On the contrary, the three-body decays are characterized by an (infinite) tower of effective couplings that describe the dependence of the decay amplitudes on different kinematical invariants.
 Consequently, the LL factor is not a single function but a matrix, which should be truncated in actual calculations.